 When you lift weights you will be burning calories, which alongside a balanced diet can contribute to weight loss.
 If you have decided to get fit by lifting weights at home then it is essential that you choose the right dumbbells for your current fitness levels.

-If you start out too heavy then you run the risk of injury and this could greatly impact the effectiveness of your training.
+If you start out too heavy then you run the risk of injury.
+This could greatly impact the effectiveness and viability of your training in the long term.
 Furthermore, if you decide to continue training when you know you have an injury then you run quite a serious risk of long-term damage.
-On the flip side, if you lift weights that are too light for you then you are not really going to make any positive progress.
+This is something that you should always be careful to avoid.
+On the other end of that spectrum, if you lift weights that are too light for you then you are not really going to make any positive progress.